ElektraInitiative/libelektra/doc/tutorials/specification.md

 For very big specifications this might be faster, but we get no validation that the file is actually readable and `./spec.ni` has to be readable by the storage plugin used with `kdb mount`.

-Finally, in some cases you may want to control where the mounted spec file is stored.
+Finally, in some cases you may want to control where the mounted spec file is stored (e.g. if you are updating a legacy application that has an existing configuration directory).
 In those cases using an absolute path is fine:

 ```sh